KDE/digikam-doc/right_sidebar/colors_view.rst

     - Alpha channel in the image.

-    - The source of the histogram, either Full Image or Image Region if you have selected an area of the image in the Editor.
+    - The source of the histogram, either **Full Image** or **Image Region** if you have selected an area of the image loaded in the Editor.

 How To Use an Histogram
 ~~~~~~~~~~~~~~~~~~~~~~~